 19th CENTURY PASTORAL GENTRY EMERGES

-AFTER PROMISING START IN 19th CENTURY
+AFTER PROMISING START TO SOUTH AUSTRALIAN AGRICULTURE IN 19th CENTURY

 The 1850s saw good seasons with most wheat from the fertile fields around Adelaide.
 Although South Australia delivered much of Australia’s wheat crop, its quality and yields dropped, even in the fertile southern areas.
 Farmers started to realise that this loss of fertility was beyond rainfall.
 A disastrous attack of red rust in 1867-68 led to a government enquiry that found that almost all farmers were sowing wheat without allowing for fallow years.
 This exposed a lack of agricultural education.